-The application for matriculation should be completed and returned to the Admissions Office in person, online or via e-mail at admissions@gupton-jones.edu.
+The application for matriculation should be completed online at https://gupton-jones.edu/apply.
 In addition, the following items are required for admission and acceptance to the College:

-- 1) The \$50.00 non-refundable application fee; - 2) A high school transcript certifying graduation or a GED certificate and scores sent directly to the college from the certifier, or an equivalency is required; - 3) Official transcripts from all other educational institutions previously attended by the applicant should also be sent directly to the college from the certifier; - 4) A recent photograph for ID purposes only; - 5) Successfully completed entrance assessments and earned the minimum score of 305 in the verbal section and 295 in the quantitative section.
+- 1) A completed application for the program desired - 2) The \$50.00 non-refundable application fee; - 3) Applicants must complete a set of enrollment documents through Docusign for the desired program; - 4) A high school transcript certifying graduation, or a GED certificate and scores sent directly to the college from the certifier, or an equivalency is required; - 5) Official transcripts from all other educational institutions previously attended by the applicant should also be sent directly to the college from the certifier; - 6) A recent photograph for ID purposes only; - a.
+A driver's license or state identification card is preferred. - 7) Successfully completed entrance assessments and earned the minimum score of 305 in the verbal section and 295 in the quantitative section.